dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 An even more compelling argument against creating a factory for expensive components is that those components shouldn’t exist in the first place.
 Constructors of your components should do nothing more than storing the incoming dependencies.
 In other words, [injection constructors should be simple and fast](https://blog.ploeh.dk/2011/03/03/InjectionConstructorsshouldbesimple/).
 This diminishes the need for delayed creation.

 Sometimes, however, you are dealing with third-party components that require heavy initialization.
-You obviously can’t change those components, but at the same time, application code should not depend on third-party components or their abstractions directly.
+You obviously can’t change those components, but at the same time, application code should not depend on third-party components *nor their abstractions* directly.
 Doing so is, again, a violation of the DIP, because those third-party components/abstractions are not defined by your application.

 You should, instead, define application-specific abstractions that hide the existence of these components from the application.
 To connect your application to a third-party component, an adapter should be created as part of your Composition Root.
 That adapter than forwards or translates calls from the abstraction to the third-party component.
 With this practice it becomes trivial to solve the problem of such expensive third-party component—refactoring to deal with heavy initialization is then simply a matter of changing the adapter and you’re done.
 Again, no application code needs to be harmed.

 ## Using Abstract Factories for Lifetime Management

 Yet another common reason why developers invalidly add factories is to allow application code to explicitly manage the lifetime of a component.
 They introduce a factory abstraction that is in control of the creation of a component and passes on the ownership and management of the created component to the caller.
 The caller becomes responsible of ending the component’s lifetime—which is usually ended by calling `Dispose`.
+The following example demonstrates this:

+{{< highlight csharp >}}
+public sealed class ShipmentController
+{
+    private readonly ICommandHandlerFactory factory;

+    public void ShipOrder(ShipOrder cmd)
+    {
+        // Controller handles lifetime of command handler var handler = factory.Create<ShipOrder>();

+        try
+        {
+            handler.Handle(cmd);
+        }
+        finally
+        {
+            // The controller now owns the handlers and is
+            // in control over its disposal.
+            handler.Dispose();
+        }
+    }
+}
+{{< / highlight >}}

 Application code, however, should not be responsible for the management of the lifetime of services.
 Putting this responsibility inside the application code means you increase complexity of that particular class and make it more complicated to test and maintain.
 You’ll often see this lifetime management logic get duplicated across the application, instead of being centralized, which is what you should be aiming for.

+{{% callout IMPORTANT %}}
+Application code should not be responsible for the management of the lifetime of services.
+{{% /callout %}}

 Clients will obviously only be able to dispose of a factory-created component when its service abstraction implements `IDisposable`.
 Implementing `IDisposable` on abstractions however is—you might have guessed it—a [DIP violation](https://stackoverflow.com/a/2635733/264697).
 It’s always easy to come up with an example of an implementation of such service implementation that doesn’t require deterministic disposal.
 If you can come up with an implementation that doesn’t require disposal it means your abstraction is defined with a specific implementation in mind, hence a DIP violation.

+{{% callout IMPORTANT %}}
+Abstractions should not implement `IDisposable`.
+{{% /callout %}}

 For instance, such a component can be wrapped with a decorator that implements some cross-cutting concern, e.g. logging.
 It’s easy to imagine a logging decorator implementation that doesn’t require resource clean-up.
 Neither should it forward the `Dispose` call to the wrapped component, because the decorator can’t reasonably know if it’s allowed to dispose of its decorated dependency, since that dependency might be intended to outlive the decorator.
 Disposing of the dependency will lead to problems when the dependency is a longer-lived component or when it becomes in some future point in time, because the decorator would dispose a component that the application still intends to use.
 This would inevitably lead to an `ObjectDisposedException`.

 Removing the `IDisposable` interface from a service abstraction (and moving it to the implementation) means a consumer can’t be responsible for managing the lifetime of the object.
 You elevate this responsibility back to the Composition Root.
-A common way for the Composition Root to manage the lifetime of such a dependency is by defining it as ‘scoped’, where the scope can be both explicitly or implicitly defined.
+A common way for the Composition Root to manage the lifetime of such a dependency is by defining it as ‘scoped,’ where the scope can be both explicitly or implicitly defined.

 Scopes are often defined implicitly when working in web applications.
 Most DI containers wrap the web request inside such a scope and this ensures your dependencies will be disposed of at the end of each web request.
 Other DI containers or other application types, however, expect you to explicitly wrap the request with a scope.